osmus/teachosm.org/CONTRIBUTING.md

 TeachOSM is built with [Jekyll](http://jekyllrb.com/).
 All content can be found under `_posts/`.
 The site is multilingual and posts are organized by language code (`_posts/bi`, `_posts/en`, etc).

-It's handy to run the site locally when editing content or code - Jekyll documentation contains a good section on [installation](http://jekyllrb.com/docs/installation/).
+It's handy to run the site locally when editing content or code.
+Jekyll documentation contains a good section on [installation](http://jekyllrb.com/docs/installation/).

 For fresh translations always start with a copy of the English guide.